dpinela/HollowKnight.RandoMapMod/README.md

     - CTRL-M now gives you all Maps + Quill, but no Wayward Compass
     - Disabled other Pin styles
     - Disabled prereq markers (!)

+# Known Bugs
+- Mod load fails upon first try.
+Reopening the game should fix it.
+- Shop Pin doesn't disappear when it is exhausted of items, but earlier instead
+- Some Pins might not be in the right place, or don't appear at all
+- The "reachable" Pins are based on the items found in the RandomizerHelperLog.txt.
+These don't include items that aren't randomized.